South Georgian Bay

 COVID testing for travel

-- The Ontario government, in consultation with the Chief Medical Officer of Health, has announced COVID-19 testing for outbound international travellers will no longer be funded by the province.
-Area residents will no longer be able to book a test at the COVID-19 Assessment Centre in Collingwood or Wasaga Beach if the reason for the test is travel.
+- The Ontario government, in consultation with the Chief Medical Officer of Health, has announced COVID-19 testing for outbound international travelers will no longer be funded by the province.